Chlorine Types: When Shocking Your Pool

 You may need to repeat these steps until the Combined Chlorine level of your pool drops below 0.5 ppm, or if after leaving the shock overnight, the Free Chlorine test shows your pool has 1.0 ppm of Free Chlorine.

-You will also want to give it a thorough look over to make sure the water is clear and ensure there is no visible algae buildup.
+You will also want to give it a thorough look-over to make sure the water is clear and ensure there’s no visible algae buildup.

 When to Shock Your Pool

-There are a wide range of reasons to shock your pool, but when it comes to frequency, it is recommended you shock once a week during peak swimming season.
+There are a wide range of reasons to shock your pool.
+But when it comes to frequency, it’s recommended you shock once a week during peak swimming season.
 Although this is a general rule, you may want to shock more frequently depending on how often your pool is used and by how many people.

 If you’re looking for other ways to keep your pool in tip-top shape, contact Fibre Tech.
 Our pool preservation process will ensure your pool is well-maintained at a cost you can afford.
 Give our professionals a call today!